 A neat by-product of this parameter is that if you've selected Max Odds of say 25 the bot will exclude these, but still add the next FG ranked as long as it's trading below your Max Odds setting.
 So sometimes this has the effect of substituting a higher ranked, but un-fancied runner with a more fancied lower ranked runner.

 Min/Max Coupled Price

 This is a really valuable tool and should not be underestimated.
 Essentially it's a way of cherry-picking the races where the Dutch Rated (which remember includes the Top Rated) have the best chance of winning according to the market a millisecond before the bot places or excludes our bets.
-It works by coupling the live odds of the two shortest FormGenie selections and deducting 1.
+It works by coupling the live odds of the two shortest FormGenie selections, dividing by 2 and deducting 1.
 The smaller this resulting number the better chance we have of winning according to the extremely significant live market.
 Remember that the smaller the odds the larger the stakes when in target Recovery Mode.

 For example a value of 2.0 indicates a better chance of winning than a value of 9.5.
 So if you set the Min Coupled Price to 2.0 the bot will include the race if this figure is at least equalled and conversely will exclude the race if the Min Coupled Price of 9.5 is exceeded.